jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Soul color:** Red
 *   **Intelligence:** Automaton-like

-Raising reanimated zombies requires Cthonic magic to animate flesh.
+Raising reanimated zombies requires Cthonic magic to animate corpses.
+This requires a corpse with flesh that is more or less whole.
 They are not intelligent, and mindlessly obey the commands of their creators.
 The Archon Igedeng grants this power to his cultists.

-#### Ghouls

-*   **Robustness:** 2
-*   **Number appearing:** 1-6
-*   **Disposition:** Hostile
-*   **Courage:** Pragmatic
-*   **Soul color:** Yellow core, with floods of red
-*   **Intelligence:** Animal-like

-Ghouls are created by transferring a living animal's soul into a deceased mortal's flesh through Igedeng's Cthonic magic.
-Ghouls primarily feed on decaying flesh, but they readily attack living creatures as well.
-While ghouls are not very intelligent and motivated by an impulse to consume, they are still capable of strategic thinking in ambushing their prey.
+Zombies are very slow compared to skeletons, but they move silently.
+Zombies can scratch and bite to attack, but they are also capable of wielding melee weapons.

 Provinces